-Are you a postmenopausal woman or man age 50 and older?
-Have you recently broken a bone?
-If you answered “yes” to both questions, you should talk to your doctor or other healthcare provider about getting a bone density test if you’ve never had one.
+Are you a woman age 65 years or older, a man age 70 years or older, or have you broken a bone (had a fracture) since age 50 years?
+If you answered “yes” to any of these questions, you should talk to your healthcare provider about getting a bone density test.
+Read on to learn about this, and more!

 Who Should Have a Bone Density Test?